-The eastbound lane of Cliff Drive from The Paseo to Indian Mound is open to vehicles; the westbound lane is a dedicated bike and pedestrian lane.
-There is a bollard system separating the lanes.
-The drive closes at dusk each weekday evening and reopens the following morning.
-The drive is closed each weekend for Car Free Weekends.
+CLOSURES: The eastbound lane of Cliff Drive from The Paseo to Indian Mound is open to vehicles Monday-Wednesday; the westbound lane is a dedicated bike and pedestrian lane every day.
+The entire drive is closed to vehicular traffic from Thursday-Sunday to allow for walkers, runners, and bikers alike to use the scenic byway.

 State Scenic Byway

 Cliff Drive is located in George E. Kessler Park in historic Northeast Kansas City and is part of the Kansas City, Missouri Park and Boulevard System.
 Cliff Drive was officially designated as a State Scenic Byway, one of only five at the time in the state of Missouri, on June 2, 2000.
 The byway extends approximately 4.27 miles from The Paseo and Independence Avenue through Indian Mound on Gladstone Boulevard at Belmont Boulevard.

 In order to receive a State Scenic Byway designation, a byway must have one or more of the following intrinsic qualities: recreational, historic, cultural, archeological, scenic and natural.